| method: soup |

 - dash of lemon juice

-- milk is a good option (temper* it first so it won't curdle)
+- milk or half-and-half are good options (temper* it first so it won't curdle)

 - plain yogurt adds nice tang, or sour cream (again, temper*)

-- a can of evaporated milk makes things really creamy
+- a can of evaporated milk or coconut milk make things really creamy

 *Tempering is when you try to bring the dairy up to a similar temperature as the soup.
 So put your dairy in a separate container and then ladle in some of the broth and stir until the milk mixture starts to get pretty warm.
 Then stir it all into the soup slowly.
 Make sure the soup is either on low or off by the time you do all of this.